Blog / Link analysis , Refund abuse

 What is refund abuse?

-Refund abuse definitions can be confusing: is a customer trying to game refund terms and conditions to their advantage, or are they just trying to find the perfect pair of jeans?
+Refund abuse definitions can be confusing: Is a customer trying to game refund terms and conditions to their advantage, or are they just trying to find the perfect pair of jeans?

 Why is there a spike in refund abuse now?